ISISNeutronMuon/MDMC/doc/pages/developer/containers.rst

 Building the Docker image
 -------------------------

 As just mentioned, Travis CI, our testing and continuous integration service, automatically builds and tests new images.
 It does so ONLY IF files in the ``/build/Docker`` directory are changed, or if ``requirements.txt`` is changed.
 In this case, the pull request testing will automatically detect these changes, rebuild the image from the Dockerfile, test it, and then push it to ``mdmc/mdmc:travis``.
-The mdmc/mdmc:travis image should regularly be pushed to the mdmc/mdmc:latest when required.
+The mdmc/mdmc:travis image can then be pushed to the mdmc/mdmc:latest when required.

 If you need to rebuild the Docker image manually, go to the main directory for the source code then execute the command: